bictorv/tops20-chaos/README.md

 ```

 Note that since the default buffer for parsing `INTERNET.ADDRESS` is quite short in a standard monitor (134 chars), you might want to keep the contents short, which you can do in two ways:
-  - If you only define one network, it is taken as default, so you can skip the `DEFAULT` keyword
+  - If you only define one network, it is taken as default, so you can skip the `DEFAULT` keyword.
-  - If you have a default network, it is also (by default) the preferred one, so you can skip that keyword too
+  - If you have a default network, it is also (by default) the `PREFERRED` one, so you can skip that keyword too.
-  - Since the file is parsed with `TBLUK%`, you can used short-but-nonambiguous keywords.
+  - Since the file is parsed with `TBLUK%`, you can used short-but-nonambiguous keywords (e.g. `LOG` would be sufficient for the mask).

 The Chaosnet host name is initialized from the IP host name, using `GTHST%`, so they need to match, of course.

 ### DNS resolver

-To make parsing of Chaosnet host names work, you need to edit `DOMAIN:RESOLV.CONFIG` to use a DNS server which has CHaosnet class data, such as the `DNS.Chaosnet.NET` host (look up its IPv4 address and use it, but note that it does not handle the INternet class - **see [below](#resolv)**).
+To make parsing of Chaosnet host names work, you need to edit `DOMAIN:RESOLV.CONFIG` to use a DNS server which has CHaosnet class data, such as the `DNS.Chaosnet.NET` host (look up its IPv4 address and use it, but *note that it does not handle the INternet class* - **see [below](#resolv)**).
 Use the `DSERVE` directive in the config.

 You may also want to include the domain `Chaosnet.NET.` in your `RSEARCH` directives, to get shorthand addresses to all ITS hosts on Chaosnet.